Social Group Types: Ten Types of Social Groups and Examples

 Group communication barriers

-Types of Barriers in Group Communication
+Types of Barriers to Group Communication

-The 4 Types of Barriers in Group Communication
+The 4 Barriers to Group Communication

 1. Ethnocentrism